Photograph courtesy of Oundle School Archive http://www.oundleschool.org.uk/Herbert-Kersey-Turner-15-July-1916?returnUrl=/World-War-I-

 Occupation: engaged in the family firm of Messrs.
 E.R. & F. Turner, Ltd., as an Engineer.
 After leaving Oundle School, he spent some months in France, and then three years in the engineering shops at St. Peter’s and Grey Friars Works, Ipswich.
 Later, he visited mills in other parts of the country to gain experience.
 He had recently been made a Director of the company.

 In 1911, he joined the Suffolk Territorials and was one of the first reserves battalions to be sent to France in November 1914.
-Herbert saw action at Givenchy. he was wounded at Neuve Chapelle in March 1915, he returned to England to recover and accepted a post with the East Anglian Munitions Committee, but afterwards, not feeling satisfied that he was doing his duty by his regiment.
+Herbert saw action at Givenchy.
+In March 1915, at Neuve Chapelle he received several bullet wounds in the leg and was taken to a hospital at Boulogne.
+He returned to England to recover and accepted a post with the East Anglian Munitions Committee, but afterwards, not feeling satisfied that he was doing his duty by his regiment.
 In June 1916, he returned to his regiment and was sent out to France again.

 Date of Entry Therein: 8th November 1914 – France.